 For desert, try one of the unique ice cream flavors at Rococo Ice Cream or opt for the Maine specialty - a slice of blueberry pie that you'll find served up at most of the restaurants around town.

-9. Go back in time at Old Orchard Beach, Maine
+9. Old Orchard Beach, Maine

 1 hour 45 minutes from Boston (102 miles)